CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.1 General ICS Component.md

 #### IND.2.1.A18 Communication in the event of a fault [Control Center Operator, ICS Administrator] (A)

-It SHOULD provide alternative and independent communication options that can be used in the event of a malfunction in order to remain able to act.
+It SHOULD provide alternative and independent means of communication that can be used in the event of a malfunction in order to remain able to act.

 #### IND.2.1.A19 Security Tests [ICS Administrator] (CIA)